Reed Timmer: 2019–present: Departure from AccuWeather, Hurricane Ian

 Hurricane Ian at peak intensity while approaching southwestern Florida on September 28, 2022.
 Timmer was positioned on Pine Island during Ian's landfall.

 Timmer, in the Dominator 3, chased an EF2 tornado in McCook, Nebraska on May 17, 2019, which covered his face with field manure as he encountered near-zero visibility.
 In the same month, Timmer launched a rocket probe, designed by a colleague, into an EF4 tornado on May 28 near Lawrence, Kansas to collect data of the tornado-producing supercell and the tornado itself, which he called "incredible".
 After his tenure with AccuWeather ended in 2019, Timmer became a content creator for weather forecasts and storm chasing on social media, including Twitter, where he created the popularized term "gorilla hail" on April 13, 2021, after experiencing large hail.

 In 2020, Timmer and Mike Theiss, another storm chaser, took part in the National Geographic television show Category 6.
 A year later, in 2021, they both starred in Storm Rising, a documentary television series.

 In 2022, while inside the eyewall of Hurricane Ian, Timmer filmed videos of the storm surge on Pine Island, which significantly damaged his vehicle, Dominator Fore, a modified 2018 Subaru Forester.
 After the Category 5 hurricane, he was stranded on the island after the bridge connecting Pine Island to mainland Florida was impassable.

 On March 24, 2023, Timmer chased a supercell in western Mississippi that would produce the Rolling Fork–Silver City tornado.
 After the tornado struck Rolling Fork at EF4 intensity, Timmer and other storm chasers began their search-and-rescue efforts that would result in Timmer himself transporting two people to hospitals.

 In 2025, Timmer announced his "Dominate the Storm" tour, with shows in numerous states.
-On October 10, Tampa, Florida-based YouTuber Cr1TiKaL posted a video in which he said he was being sued by a law firm representing Timmer and fellow storm chaser Brad Arnold for viewing parts of their livestreams of Hurricane Milton during his own livestream about the storm.
-Later that same day, Timmer released a statement in which he claimed Cr1TiKaL had inadvertently been caught up in a larger "campaign against content theft and social media".
-Timmer said that he was removing himself from any lawsuit against Cr1TiKaL, but requested that Cr1TiKaL "ask for permission" for any future uses of his content.
+On October 10, Tampa, Florida-based YouTuber MoistCr1tikal was sued by a law firm representing Timmer and fellow storm chaser Brad Arnold for viewing parts of their livestreams of Hurricane Milton during his own livestream about the storm.
+Timmer later stated that MoistCr1tikal had inadvertently been caught up in a larger "campaign against content theft and social media", and removed himself from the lawsuit, requesting that MoistCr1tikal "ask for permission" for any future uses of his content.